 How Does SPAN Margin Work?

 The SPAN margin calculation uses modeled risk scenarios to determine margin requirements on options and futures.
-The primary variables included in the algorithm are strike prices, risk-free interest rates, price changes in the underlying assets, volatility shifts, and the effect of time decay on options.
+Some key variables included in the algorithm are strike prices, risk-free interest rates, price changes in the underlying assets, volatility shifts, and the effect of time decay on options.

-While buying options typically does not require margin, writing (or shorting) options requires a deposit.
 In essence, the options seller exposes the broker to risk when they trade.
-To reduce the risk that the trader cannot pay back the lender, margin requirements establish minimum deposits that must be kept with the broker.
+To reduce the risk that the trader won’t be able to pay back the lender, margin requirements establish minimum deposits that must be kept with the broker.
+(This is different from the margin requirements needed in a stock trading account.)

-Rather than using arbitrary figures, the SPAN system automates the margin setting process, using algorithms and many sophisticated inputs to determine margin requirements.
+Instead of relying on fixed or static figures, the SPAN system automates the margin-setting process, relying on sophisticated algorithms and a range of inputs.
 SPAN margin looks at the worst-case scenario in terms of one-day risk, so the margin requirement output will change each day.

-The analysis is done from the portfolio perspective since all assets are considered.
+The analysis is done from a total-portfolio perspective since all assets are considered.
 For example, the SPAN margin calculation can take excess margin from one position and apply it to another.

 Pros and Cons of SPAN Margin